Ron Shand

-He started his career in vaudeville in Perth, he was probably best known however for his role in television soap opera Number 96 as Herb Evans.
+He started his career performing in circus and vaudeville, but was probably best known however in his later years for his role as Herb Evans the elderly hen-pecked husband of Dorrie Evans in television soap opera Number 96 and at 65 was then the oldest member of the regular cast.
+He continued to appear in TV and film roles into his mid-80s and died in August 1993, aged 87.

 Biography

 Early life

 Shand came from a background in show business, particularly of circus performers, that spanned four generations on his mother's side and three generations on his father's side: his grandfather Patrick Montgomery was an Irish-born ringmaster and horse trainer and was married to Annie Gordon, who was half French and half Spanish.

-Born to entertainer parents, his father, Ernest Shand, and mother were circus acrobats, who had met at 19, while performing with the Fitzgeralds' Circus.
+Born to entertainer parents, his father, Ernest Shand, and mother were circus acrobats, with his father also an equestrian, they both had met at 19, while performing with the Fitzgerald's Circus.
 Ron was given the surname "Shand" by his grandparents who were travelling circus performers and Ron grew up with them in Melbourne.

 Career

 Circus, vaudeville and theatre

-Ron Shand started his career in the circus as a clown, and later performed as a song and dance man in vaudeville, did tent shows and comedy.
+Ron Shand started his showbiz career in 1920, with the circus as a clown aged just 14 and subsequently performed as a song and dance man in vaudeville, did tent shows and comedy for most of the 1920s with his first wife Laurel Streeter and dancer Eddie Clifford.

+Shand started in theatre in 1931 and had numerous character roles throughout the 1930s and 1940s.
 He appeared in the Tivoli circuit for many years playing in revue and pantomime, before joining the J. C. Williamson theatre company for several seasons in musical comedy.
-He worked with his first wife Laurel Streeter and dancer Eddie Clifford.
 Roles with J C Williamson included The Pajama Game, Can-Can, The Sentimental Bloke, and Sail Away produced by Noël Coward.
-He also appeared in numerous plays with the John Alden Shakespeare company.

 Shand was then one of the original members of the John Alden Shakespeare Company that toured all the capital cities of Australia.
 Shand played in several straight dramatic roles with the company, appearing in such plays as The Man Who Came to Dinner, Arsenic and Old Lace, Love Thy Neighbour and Bell, Book and Candle.